Gershon Kingsley

 Gershon Kingsley (born Götz Gustav Ksinski; October 28, 1922 – December 10, 2019) was a German-American composer, a pioneer of electronic music and the Moog synthesizer, a partner in the electronic music duo Perrey and Kingsley, founder of the First Moog Quartet, and writer of rock-inspired compositions for Jewish religious ceremonies.
-Kingsley is most famous for his 1969 influential electronic instrumental composition "Popcorn".
+Kingsley is most famous for his 1969 influential electronic instrumental composition "Popcorn", and his composition of the WGBH-TV Soundmark.

 Kingsley conducted and arranged many Broadway musicals, and he composed for film, television shows and commercials.
 His compositions were eclectic and vary between avant-garde and pop styles.
 Kingsley also composed classical chamber works, and his opera Raoul was premiered in Bremen, Germany in 2008.
 His work was recognized with a Tony Award nomination for Best Conductor and Musical Director, two Clio Awards for his work in advertising music, and a Lifetime Achievement Award from the Bob Moog Foundation.
 Kingsley died on December 10, 2019, at the age of 97 in Manhattan, New York.